novellus/mtg-ai-card-generator/readme.md

         * png info
         * need to start /stop a local server to query for image data
 * Add extra names and flavor
+* update plot utility to optionally accept a folder instead of path to checkpoint
 * finish training the AIs
 * generate a small-medium batch of cards for Colin to review
 * generate additional basic lands with custom / unique art